 When a new employee joins the company, they go through a various number of motions before they are set to start working.
 Starting from walking them through the rules of the organization to introducing the new employee to the team, giving them access to their work desk and taking them out for lunch, all of these are necessary activities that are required.
 But with work from home being a reality for an uncertain period of time, this is not possible.
 There is no real-life interaction at all when the new employee cannot meet up with their team.
 To interact with employees more and to increase employee productivity, you can run an employee engagement survey like this one..

-To create similar employee engagement surveys, employee satisfaction surveys or employee performance reviews, you can sign up on SurveySparrow for free.
+Sign up for FREE to create similar employee engagement surveys, employee satisfaction surveys or employee performance reviews.

 In such a scenario, the HR team should completely overhaul the existing employee experience tactics that they have used over the years.
 The onboarding process is just one part of the employee experience.
 The HR team should come up with innovative ways to ensure that everyone feels comfortable, come up with team-building exercises where everyone feels wanted, ensure the mental and physical well-being of everyone involved, and so on.
 All of this takes a lot of effort because it is a territory that none of them have ventured into earlier There are no references to check back on how a competitor did it nor there is a manual.